EMDR Therapy for Women in San Antonio

 EMDR reaches what remains when the nervous system has been holding something the rest of her has tried to release.

-Full portraits of the women I work with live [here].
+The stories of the women I work with live here.

 "The soul asks only that we pay attention."
 Clarissa Pinkola Estés